 809 Fifteenth Street

 The Foothills Art Center is dedicated to “leading and inspiring the community through art, education, and cultural excellence.”
 Housed in an 1872 renovated Gothic church and a Victorian mansion—both works of art themselves and official members on the United States National Registry of Historic Buildings—the center features exhibitions of both traditional and contemporary artworks in all mediums.
 In addition to exhibitions on both a national and a local scale, the Foothills Art Center offers classes for children and adults at all skill levels.

 The Colorado School of Mines Geology Museum offers free admission to extraordinary exhibits including Minerals from Colorado, Colorado Mining Heritage, Mining Artifacts, Gold & Silver Display, Gemstones, Mineral Properties & Earth History, special Radioactive exhibits, World Minerals and Fossils.
 A favorite for many visitors is the representation of a uranium mine, complete with driller and crystal pocket.

 Golden History Museum

 923 10th Street

 From Castle Rock, kayakers, burros, and trains, to Rosebud pottery, Orediggers, and Demons, the history of the second territorial capital runs deep with color and intrigue.
-Start exploring Golden’s unique characters and places through exhibits and programs at the Golden History Center.
+Start exploring Golden’s unique characters and places through exhibits and programs at the Golden History Museum.
 As far back as 1938, citizens officially began collecting, exhibiting and preserving Golden artifacts.
-Now, with the new Show & Tell exhibit, visitors will see over 80 hand-picked items from the decades-old City of Golden collection of 15,000.
-Each tells its own story about Golden history.

 Lookout Mountain Nature Center and Preserve